SARSEF 2021 Winners

 There are some things that you need to know before you come to SARSEF, so read on and find out how you can increase your chances of being recognized for your great research!

 Even if you were not selected to compete at the Virtual SARSEF Fair, be sure to visit virtual events on Future Innovators Day, March 5!Expand All Collapse All

 Follow ALL of the Important Dates Here

-You may need to give your teacher Page 2 of the following form: Sample Registration for SARSEF
+You may need to give your teacher Page 2 of the following form so they can register your project: Sample Registration for SARSEF 2021

 If you register for SARSEF, you are also granting us permission to send your information to higher competitions if you win, such as Intel ISEF, ISWEEEP, AZSEF, and the Arizona Governor’s Celebration of Innovation, all of which may earn you thousands of dollars and scholarships!

 Your project must have been one of the best to be chosen.
 Now, you will want to thank all of those who believe in you by representing them as best you can.